OHIF/Viewers/docs/latest/deployment/recipes/nginx--image-archive.md

 - Win: `docker ps -a -q | ForEach { docker stop $_ }`
 - Linux: `docker stop $(docker ps -a -q)`

+_Traceback (most recent call last):_
+  _File "urllib3/connectionpool.py", line 670, in urlopen_
+  _...._

+Are you sure your docker is running? see explanation [here](https://github.com/docker/compose/issues/7896)

 ### Configuration

 After verifying that everything runs with default configuration values, you will